HomeReviewsAmazon Q Developer

 raise e

-GitHub Copilot Output (65% accuracy): Copilot generated functionally similar code but made two critical mistakes: it used DynamoDB.Table() incorrectly (mixing resource and client patterns) and failed to include partition key in the get_item call, which would cause runtime failures.
-The error handling was present but incomplete—missing the ClientError import statement.
+GitHub Copilot Output (65% accuracy): Copilot generated functionally similar code but made critical mistakes: it used DynamoDB.Table() incorrectly (mixing resource and client patterns) and failed to include partition key in the get_item call, which would cause runtime failures.
+Error handling was present but incomplete - missing the ClientError import.

-This pattern repeats across Lambda tests: Amazon Q averages 88-92% accuracy on serverless patterns, while Copilot ranges 60-75%.
+This pattern repeats consistently: Amazon Q averages 88-92% accuracy on serverless patterns, while Copilot ranges 60-75%.
+The gap on AWS-specific patterns is enormous and measurable.

 DynamoDB & Data Service Expertise

-Database interactions represent Amazon Q's sweet spot.
-The assistant understands DynamoDB's partition key requirements, GSI patterns, and TTL configurations at a level that generic AI assistants simply don't.
-Tests with complex query patterns (composite sorts, expression attributes) were consistently accurate.
+Database interactions represent Amazon Q's genuine sweet spot.
+The assistant understands DynamoDB's partition key requirements, GSI patterns, TTL configurations, and access patterns at a level that generic AI assistants don't possess.

 Prompt: "Design a DynamoDB table for an e-commerce app with products, user reviews, and sorting by created date."